csc-training/geocomputing/R/roihu/README.md

 * Get exercise materials.
 Clone [geocomputing Github](https://github.com/csc-training/geocomputing) repository.
 In RStudio: `File -> New project -> Version control -> Git`
   * Repository URL: https://github.com/csc-training/geocomputing.git
   * Project directory name: geocomputing
-  * Create project as subdirectory of -> `Browse -> ... (in upper right corner) -> Path to folder`: /scratch/project_2015299/students/cscusername
+  * Create project as subdirectory of -> `Browse -> ... (in upper right corner) -> Path to folder`: /scratch/project_200XXXX/students/cscusername
-  	* If you do not yet have such directory, move to /scratch/project_2015299 or /scratch/project_2015299/students/ as path to folder and create a new directory and enter it)
+  	* If you do not yet have such directory, move to /scratch/project_200XXXX or /scratch/project_200XXXX/students/ as path to folder and create a new directory and enter it)
-* In the files window in lower right, move to folder `geocomputing/R/puhti/01_serial`.
+* In the files window in lower right, move to folder `geocomputing/R/Roihu/01_serial`.
 * Set the working directory. `Session -> Set working directory -> To Files Pane location`

 * Open [01_serial/Contours_simple.R](01_serial/Contours_simple.R).
 This is a basic R script, which uses a **for loop** for going through all 3 files.
-* Check that needed R libraries are available in Puhti.
+* Check that needed R libraries are available in Roihu.
 Which libraries are used in this script?
 Run the libraries loading part in RStudio.
 * Run the rest of the commands from RStudio.
 * Check that there are 3 Geopackage files with contours in your working directory in RStudio.
 * Optional, check your results with **[QGIS](https://docs.csc.fi/apps/qgis/)**